I’m having thoughts of suicide right now.

 Focus on getting through the next few minutes.
 Breathe in for a count of 4, hold for 7 seconds, then breathe out for 8 seconds.
 Repeat.

 Make your space safe.
-Remove items that could be used to harm yourself, like medication, rope, string, sharp objects, and/or firearms.
+Ask a trusted adult to help remove items that could be used to harm yourself, like medication, rope, string, sharp objects, and/or firearms.
 You can ask friends or family to help you.

 Distract yourself.
 Focus on your senses.
 Feel the ground under your feet, your warm breath on the palms of your hands.
 If it’s safe to do so, go outside and experience nature.